 National Committee - Law Enforcement Sector

-Chief Bosel holds a Master of Public Administration from Notre Dame de Namur University and a Bachelor of Arts degree in Management from Saint Mary’s College of California.
-He has attended the Federal Bureau of Investigation’s National Academy, Harvard University’s Kennedy School of Government’s Senior Executives in State and Local Government Program, and the University of Southern California’s Delinquency Control Institute.
+Chief Bosel has a BA in Management from Saint Mary’s College of California, a Master of Public Administration from Notre Dame de Namur University, and is a graduate of the FBI National Academy and Harvard University’s Kennedy School of Government’s Senior Executives in State and Local Government Program.

 David A. Lawton